rojo-rbx/rbx-dom/docs/xml.md

 ### Content

 The `Content` data type is represented by a single element with one of several child elements.
-Currently, the name of this child element may be `url` or `null`.
-Historically, it could be `binary` or `hash`.
+Currently, the name of this child element MUST be either `url` or `null`.
+Historically, it could also be named `binary` or `hash`.
 This child element is not nillable and MUST include an opening and closing tag.

 If the child element is `url`, then the value of it is the `Content`'s URI.
 If the element is `null`, it indicates the `Content` is empty.
 When the child element is `null`, it MUST be empty.